Is NordVPN Safe in 2026?

 Why people care about RAM-only servers: if a server is seized or switched off, there is much less persistent data left behind than on a traditional hard drive setup.

 NordVPN has also pushed colocated infrastructure for years.
 In a colocated setup, NordVPN owns, maintains and manages the hardware while the facility partner provides the space, power and connectivity.
 That gives NordVPN more direct control over server configuration and physical handling.
+For more detail, compare NordVPN’s physical server locations with NordVPN’s virtual server locations.

 | Feature | Why it matters for safety | Verdict |